AleDeP10/TodoList/todolist-storybook/README.md

 A fully dockerized Storybook environment for showcasing and testing UI components from the todolist-ui-kit library.
 This project is used to validate visual consistency, behavior, and accessibility of shared components before integration into frontend applications.

-⚠️ **Warning**: Refreshing the browser with F5 won't work due to a `serve`-related limitation.
-After running yarn run storybook, wait for the terminal confirmation and manually paste http://localhost:6006 (automatically copied into clipboard) into your browser.
-Once Storybook loads, reselect the desired story from the sidebar.

 ## 🌐 Live Version

 The project is available on Render at: 👉 https://todolist-storybook.onrender.com